 Biotech >> Affective science (loveq and emotional intelligence remains human's unique edge over artificials for at least 10 more years!)

-G5 nothing is too big to share universally>>> IOT which things will now have brains and be as mobile connectyed as you are
+IOT which things will now have brains and be as mobile connected as you are

-Cyber >> Drone - opportunities and threats of public spaces being 100% public - good and bad hacs- note context matters - context 1 smart city context 2 isolated vilalge no moore context 3 make a huge land safe at borders
+being 100% public - good and bad hacs- note context matters - context 1 smart city context 2 isolated vilalge no moore context 3 make a huge land safe at borders

 3D printing aka additive engineering